Resurrection: Resurrection miracles

 In the New Testament, Jesus is said to have raised several persons from death.
 These resurrections included the daughter of Jairus shortly after death, a young man in the midst of his own funeral procession, and Lazarus of Bethany, who had been buried for four days.

 During the Ministry of Jesus on earth, before his death, Jesus commissioned his Twelve Apostles to, among other things, raise the dead.

 Similar resurrections are credited to the apostles and Catholic saints.
 In the Acts of the Apostles, Saint Peter raised a woman named Dorcas (also called Tabitha), and Paul the Apostle revived a man named Eutychus who had fallen asleep and fell from a window to his death.
 According to the Gospel of Matthew, after Jesus's resurrection, many of those previously dead came out of their tombs and entered Jerusalem, where they appeared to many.
 Following the Apostolic Age, many saints were said to resurrect the dead, as recorded in Orthodox Christian hagiographies.
-St Columba supposedly raised a boy from the dead in the land of Picts.
+St. Columba supposedly raised a boy from the dead in the land of Picts and St. Nicholas is said to have resurrected pickled children from a brine barrel during a famine by making the sign of the cross.

 Resurrection of Jesus

 Christians regard the resurrection of Jesus as the central doctrine in Christianity.
 Others take the incarnation of Jesus to be more central; however, it is the miracles – and particularly his resurrection – which provide validation of his incarnation.
-According to Paul, the entire Christian faith hinges upon the centrality of the resurrection of Jesus and the hope for a life after death.
-The Apostle Paul wrote in his first letter to the Corinthians:
+According to Paul the Apostle, the entire Christian faith hinges upon the centrality of the resurrection of Jesus and the hope for life after death.
+Paul wrote in his first letter to the Corinthians:

 Resurrection of the dead

 Christianity started as a religious movement within 1st-century Judaism (late Second Temple Judaism), and it retains what the New Testament itself claims was the Pharisaic belief in the afterlife and resurrection of the dead.
-Whereas this belief was only one of many beliefs held about the world to come in Second Temple Judaism, and was notably rejected by the Sadducees, but accepted by the Pharisees (cf. Acts 23:6-8).
-Belief in the resurrection became dominant within Early Christianity and already in the Gospels of Luke and John, included an insistence on the resurrection of the flesh.
+Whereas this belief was only one of many beliefs held about the world to come in Second Temple Judaism, it was notably rejected by the Sadducees but accepted by the Pharisees (Acts 23:6–8).
+Belief in the resurrection became dominant within Early Christianity, and already in the Gospels of Luke and John included an insistence on the resurrection of the flesh.
 Most modern Christian churches continue to uphold the belief that there will be a final resurrection of the dead and world to come.

-Belief in the resurrection of the dead, and Jesus' role as judge, is codified in the Apostles' Creed, which is the fundamental creed of Christian baptismal faith.
-The Book of Revelation also makes many references about the Day of Judgment when the dead will be raised.
+Belief in the resurrection of the dead, and Jesus's role as judge, is codified in the Apostles' Creed, the fundamental creed of Christian baptismal faith.
+The Book of Revelation also makes many references about the Judgment Day, when the dead will be raised.

-The emphasis on the literal resurrection of the flesh remained strong in the medieval ages, and still remains so in Orthodox churches.
-In modern Western Christianity, especially "from the 17th to the 19th century, the language of popular piety no longer evoked the resurrection of the soul but everlasting life.
-Although theological textbooks still mentioned resurrection, they dealt with it as a speculative question more than as an existential problem."